Estimote/Android-Fleet-Management-SDK/README.md

    * check our [Community Portal](https://community.estimote.com/hc/en-us) to get answers for most common questions related to our Hardware and Software, you can post questions there
    * ask a question on [StackOverflow.com](http://stackoverflow.com) with iBeacon, Estimote, Android tags

+4. How to run demos from Eclipse?

+  Eclipse cannot import Gradle projects out of the box.
+See [tutorial how to do it](https://github.com/Estimote/Android-SDK/wiki/Running-SDK-demos-from-Eclipse).

 ## Changelog ##